 Zora Neale Hurston was an African-American novelist, short story writer, folklorist, and anthropologist.
-Hurston was born on January 7, 1891, in Notasulga, Alabama and died on January 28, 1960, in Fort Pierce, Florida poor and alone.
-Hurston published four novels and numerous short story, plays, and essays.
+Hurston was born on January 7, 1891, in Notasulga, Alabama and died poor and alone on January 28, 1960, in Fort Pierce, Florida.
+Hurston published four novels and numerous short stories, plays, and essays.
 She wrote Their Eyes Were Watching God (1937), considered her masterwork and her autobiography Dust Tracks on a Road (1942).
-She was the first African-American female to receive a diploma from Barnard College located in Harlem in 1928.
+Hurston was the first African-American female to receive a diploma from Barnard College, located in Harlem in 1928.
 She is considered the quintessential female writer during the Harlem Renaissance.

 - Reading comprehension

-- Questions (Critical Thinking, short answers, multiple choice, true or false, fill in the blanks, mix and match, and opinion, and more)
+- Questions (critical thinking, short answer, multiple choice, true or false, fill-in-the-blanks, mix and match, and opinion, and more)